-Going concern (Refer to Notes 1, 3.1.1 and 4(b)(vi) to the financial statements.)

-The Group recorded a total comprehensive income of \$25.2 million (2021: total comprehensive loss of \$38.4 million) for the financial year ended December 31, 2022 and as of that date, the Group's current assets amounted to \$341.8 million (2021: \$465.2 million) and its current liabilities amounted to \$271.0 million (2021: \$433.7 million).
+Key Audit Matter How the audit addressed the matter Going concern (Refer to Notes 1, 3.1.1 and 4(b)(vi) to the financial statements.)
+Our audit procedures focused on evaluating the key assumptions used by the management.
+These procedures included the following: The Group recorded a total comprehensive income of \$25.2 • Discussed and evaluated Management's assessment million (2021: total comprehensive loss of \$38.4 million) for the financial year ended December 31, 2022 and as of that date, the Group's current assets amounted to \$341.8 million (2021: \$465.2 million) and its current liabilities amounted to \$271.0 million (2021: \$433.7 million).
 However, the Group's current assets include development properties of \$199.6 million (2021: \$296.9 million) that may not be realisable within one year as the normal operating cycle for development properties exceeds one year.